pietraferreira/quartz/content/notes/university/year3/cs3072/cs3072-synopsis.md

 Some ideas:
 - A Visual Approach to Ownership and Borrowing within the Rust programming language.
 - A Visual Learning Companion for Rust's Ownership System.
-- Visualising Ownership and Borrowing in Rust Programming.
+- Visualising Ownership and Borrowing in Rust Programming. (fav)

 ---
 # Problem Definition